About AI

 Streamlining the insurance claims process

 The insurance industry is no stranger to paperwork and manual processes, but agentic AI is rewriting the rules.
-Insurance companies can leverage this technology to automate the entire claims process, from initial filing to final payout.
-This results in faster processing times, reduced errors, and a vastly improved customer experience.
+Insurance companies can leverage this technology to automate much more of the claims process than ever before possible.
+While people serve as the final approvers, AI agents can work with RPA robots to take on more of the work.

-Imagine an agentic-AI-powered agent that can instantly assess the validity of a claim, gather necessary information from various sources, and communicate with the customer in a clear and empathetic manner.
-Along with accelerating the claims process, this reduces the administrative burden on human adjusters, allowing them to focus on more complex cases and deliver a higher level of personalized service.
+For example, an AI agent can instantly assess the validity of a claim, direct robots to gather necessary information from internal and external sources, and even create and send communications and queries to customers.
+Along with accelerating the claims process, this reduces the administrative burden on human adjusters, allowing them to step in as final approvers while also having the time to focus on more complex cases and deliver a higher level of personalized service.

 icon